wavemaker/rest-client-ui/documentation.md

 #### URL TextBox

 Here we can enter the URL of the API endpoint you want to access.
 Eg, "<https://jsonplaceholder.typicode.com/posts>".
-Also we can place dynamic paths in the URL string like "<https://jsonplaceholder.typicode.com/{path}>".
+Also we can place dynamic paths in the URL string like "<https://jsonplaceholder.typicode.com/{path}>". "{path}" can be replaced to the path of the API endpoint you want to access

+#### Test Button

+The test button can be used to test whether the API endpoint is available or not.